bennybobw/s3fs/README.txt

 This will configure your site to store new uploaded files in S3.
-Files which your site creates automatically (such as aggregated CSS) will still be stored in the server's local filesystem, because Drupal is hard-coded to use the public:// filesystem for such files.
+Files which your site creates automatically (such as aggregated CSS) will still be stored in the server's local filesystem, because Backdrop is hard-coded to use the public:// filesystem for such files.

 However, s3fs can be configured to handle these files, as well.
 On the s3fs